 Some key features include:

-- Electronic Stability Control (ESC): Automatically applies brakes to individual wheels and reduces engine power as needed to prevent skidding or loss of control.
+• Electronic Stability Control (ESC): Automatically applies brakes to individual wheels and reduces engine power to prevent skidding or loss of control.

-- Anti-lock Braking System (ABS): Maintains steering capabilities during hard braking situations by preventing wheel lock-up.
+• Anti-lock Braking System (ABS): Maintains steering capabilities during challenging braking situations by preventing wheel lock-up.

-Stability control benefits not only extend to improved safety but also have a direct impact on insurance rates.
-By significantly lowering the likelihood of an accident occurring, these advanced technologies can lead to substantial savings on your auto insurance premiums.
+Stability control benefits extend to improved safety and directly impact insurance rates.
+By significantly lowering the likelihood of an accident, these advanced technologies can lead to substantial savings on auto insurance premiums.

 The importance of Vehicle Stability and Crash Avoidance Technologies cannot be overstated, given their potential for safeguarding lives and minimizing property damage.
-As we continue our journey towards creating safer roads for all users, it is essential to acknowledge the efficacy of passive safety features such as airbags and seatbelts which will be discussed next.
+As we continue our journey towards creating safer roads for all users, we must acknowledge the efficacy of passive safety features such as airbags and seatbelts, which will be discussed next.

 Passive Safety Features: Airbags And Seatbelts